-Our lead teachers are Mrs Hayley Dimes, Mr Aaron Campion and Miss Rebecca Hart.
+Our lead teachers are Mrs. Hayley Dimes, Mr. Aaron Campion and Mrs. Rebecca Warner.

 The aim of this is to teach for mastery – the idea that every child can achieve a deep and secure understanding of mathematics.

-Pupils are taught through whole-class interactive teaching; something which happens in Shanghai and other regions that enjoy particular success in maths successfully.
+Pupils are taught through whole-class interactive teaching; something which happens in Shanghai and other regions that enjoy particular success in maths.
 This will ensure that all children can master concepts before moving to the next part of the curriculum sequence, allowing no pupil to be left behind.